Altibbi

 AlTibbi (Arabic: الطبي) is a digital health platform in the Middle East and North Africa (MENA).
 Launched by both Jalil Labadi and his father, Dr. Abdel Aziz Labadi, in 2008 in Amman, Jordan.
 The platform aims to present reliable, up-to-date and simplified medical information to users in the region in Arabic, according to their proclaimed mission.
-Today, the website features thousands of medical articles, a medical glossary, a section that is dedicated to questions and answers, the latest news in medicine, telehealth services and consultations and a lot more.
-AlTibbi has also partnered with Mawdoo3, a leading online Arabic content provider, to provide high quality content to a growing audience in the region.
+Today, the website features medical articles, a medical glossary, a section that is dedicated to questions and answers, the latest news in medicine, telehealth services and consultations.
+AlTibbi has also partnered with Mawdoo3, a leading online Arabic content provider, to provide content to the audience in the region.